ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/WeaponComponent.md

-# InventoryStorageComponent *(GMX)*
+# WeaponComponent *(GMX)*

 Status: AI-generated, 0/2 reviews

 ## Overview
-InventoryStorageComponent models inventory storage systems (e.g., fuel tanks, cargo bays) attached via body modules.
-When destroyed, it clears stored inventory items and can restrict inventory item replenishment.
-InventoryStorageComponent inherits all properties from [Component](Component.md) and adds inventory storage properties.
+WeaponComponent models weapon assemblies attached via body modules.
+When damaged or destroyed, it can affect weapon functionality.
+WeaponComponent inherits all properties from [Component](Component.md) and adds no additional properties.
 This is a module added inside `Object` entries.

 Available only in: *(GMX Zero Hour)*